Sustainability & LEED Certification

 Armed Forces Retirement Home

 The Armed Forces Retirement Home New Commons and Healthcare Center, the Scott Building project in Washington, DC, achieved LEED Platinum certification in January 2015.
-This is the highest level of achievement for sustainable projects and CRGA was thrilled to create a design that not only offers a state-of-the-art quality health care but also promotes sustainability.
-This innovative energy-efficient building, replaced the previous high-maintenance, costly structure, allowing its Long-Term Care and Memory Support residents to remain near their friends in the Independent Living and Assisted Living facilities.
+This is the highest level of achievement for sustainable projects and CRGA was thrilled to create a design that not only offers a state-of-the-art quality healthcare but also promotes sustainability.
+This innovative energy-efficient building replaced the previous high-maintenance, costly structure, allowing its Long-Term Care and Memory Support residents to remain near their friends in the Independent Living and Assisted Living facilities.

 The facility was engineered “green” from the ground up to reduce its environmental footprint.
 To start, approximately 90 percent of its foundation was composed of recycled materials from the demolition of the former Scott Building.
-Sustainability, minimizing future utility costs, use of quality materials to reduce maintenance costs and comfort level of our veterans were the guiding principles for the design of the project.
+Sustainability, minimizing future utility costs, use of quality materials to reduce maintenance costs, and comfort level of our veterans, were the guiding principles for the design of the project.
 Learn more about this project here.

 DSC_0018.jpg